A treatment option you may not know about.

 Hemodialysis is the process of exchanging water, solutes and toxins across a semipermeable membrane (artificial kidney).
 Over the last decade, the number of universities and private practices offering hemodialysis has rapidly expanded.
 Despite this, hemodialysis still remains unavailable to most veterinary patients.
 BluePearl is proud to be included in the group of private practices to offer hemodialysis in a few of our hospitals.
-Take a look at a hemodialysis patient at our BluePearl Pet Hospital in Paramus.
+Take a look at a hemodialysis patient at one of our hospitals.

 Hemodialysis is the process of exchanging water, solutes and toxins across a semipermeable membrane (artificial kidney).

 This exchange allows removal of waste products and toxins from the blood and restoration of the patient’s electrolyte and acid-base derangements from the dialyzate water.
 During dialysis, excess water, select solutes and toxins (both endogenous and exogenous) pass through the small pores in the artificial kidney, but larger solutes, proteins and cells are retained in the patient due to the small size of the pores in the artificial kidney.

 The equipment used for dialysis in veterinary patients is the same as that used for humans; however, the techniques and protocols have been adapted to account for the variable and small size of veterinary patients.
 The delivery of hemodialysis is very technical and requires not only specialized equipment but a specially trained and dedicated staff.